The Faithlife Study Bible is now available in print! Learn more about the NIV Faithlife Study Bible.

 John D. Barry is the CEO and Founder of Jesus' Economy, a non-profit dedicated to creating jobs and churches in the developing world.
 He also serves as a missionary with Resurrect Church Movement, the domestic division of Jesus' Economy dedicated to equipping U.S. churches to alleviate poverty and plant churches.
 John is the general editor of Faithlife Study Bible and Lexham Bible Dictionary.
 He has authored or edited over 30 books, including The Resurrected Servant in Isaiah, Cutting Ties with Darkness, and the daily devotional Connect the Testaments.
 John formerly served as founding publisher of Lexham Press and is the former editor-in-chief of Bible Study Magazine.
 John speaks internationally on engaging the Bible, poverty, and spreading the gospel.

-Douglas Mangum is a PhD candidate in Near Eastern studies at the University of Free State; he holds a Master of Arts in Hebrew and Semitic Studies from the University of Wisconsin–Madison.
-He is a Lexham English Bible editor, a Faithlife Study Bible contributing editor, a regular Bible Study Magazine contributor, and an associate editor of the Lexham Bible Dictionary.
+Douglas Mangum is an academic editor at Lexham Press.
+He holds a PhD in Hebrew from the University of Free State and holds a Master of Arts in Hebrew and Semitic Studies from the University of Wisconsin–Madison.
+He is an associate editor of the Lexham Bible Dictionary, editor of the Lexham Methods Series, and a regular Bible Study Magazine contributor.

 Derek R. Brown is an academic editor at Lexham Press.
 He holds a PhD in New Testament Studies and Christian Origins from the University of Edinburgh, a MCS in New Testament Studies from Regent College, and a BSc in Religious Studies from the University of Oregon.
 He is a Studies in Faithful Living co-author, a Lexham Bible Guide co-author and author, a regular Bible Study Magazine contributor, and an associated editor of the Lexham Bible Dictionary.